laresbernardo/lares/README.md

 [![Build Status](https://travis-ci.com/laresbernardo/lares.svg?branch=master)](https://travis-ci.com/laresbernardo/lares) [![saythanks](https://img.shields.io/badge/say-thanks-1EAEDB.svg)](https://saythanks.io/to/laresbernardo)
 ----

 `lares` is a library used to automate, improve, and speed everyday **Analysis and Machine Learning** tasks.
 It also simplifies the installation process of libraries, distribution, and reproducible research.
 You are most welcome to install, use, and comment on any of its code and functionalities.
-Feel free to contact me and/or add me on [Linkedin](https://www.linkedin.com/in/laresbernardo)!
-Do let me know where did you got my contact from ;)
+Feel free to contact me and/or add me on Linkedin, and please, do let me know where did you got my contact from!

 ## Install the package